erziebart/kiddoo/README.md

 ### To Compile
 In the main folder run "make"
-* Note: Translator requires ocamlopt compiler, ocamlfind.
-Grapher requires gcc, sdl installations
+* Note: Translator requires the ocamlopt compiler and ocamlfind to compile.
+Grapher requires gcc to compile, and an sdl2 installation to run.

 ### To Translate Code